-The proposed easement area has a minimum of eight sage grouse leks within 12 miles, five of which are located within four miles.
-Three leks are within the project boundary.
-Conversion of native range to cultivated cropland has been identified as a key threat to sage grouse habitat and population persistence by USFWS.44 It was recently shown that lek density may be reduced by more than 50% in the face of a 10% increase in cropland within 12.4 miles.45 Importantly, if one parcel of land is converted, lek persistence in a "landscape"
+The proposed easement area has a minimum of 32 sage grouse leks within 12 miles, 14 of which are located within four miles.
+No active leks are have been documented on the property.
+Conversion of native range to cultivated cropland has been identified as a key threat to sage grouse habitat and population persistence by USFWS.44 It was recently shown that lek density may be reduced by more than 50% in the face of a 10% increase in cropland within 12.4 miles.45 Importantly, if one parcel of land is converted, lek persistence in a "landscape ten times the size" of the parcel itself could be "strongly" reduced.46 Therefore, efforts which conserve intact sagebrush landscapes already having little or no existing cropland contribute favorably to sage grouse persistence, particularly where the risk of conversion exists.